davidz299/davidzhuang/readme.md

 # chendavidzhuang.com

-## Chen (david) Zhuang Website
+My personal website with highlights of my greatest achievements and some of the projects I've developed.

-My personal website, programmed with JavaScript, Stiches, Markdown, Next.js, and React.s
+Programmed with JavaScript, Stiches, Markdown, Next.js, and React.s

 ## Technology stack